 In the first few years of the Code's operation, the Panel held a significant number of section 32 meetings.
-The Panel's published determinations, setting out full explanations of the matters considered at the meetings, have established the Panel's interpretation of the Code on a number of specific fact situations.
-The Panel also publishes Guidance Notes and articles on how it interprets and enforces the Code.
+The Panel's published determinations set out full explanations of the matters considered at the meetings and established the Panel's interpretation of the Code on a number of specific fact situations.
+The Panel also publishes guidance on how it interprets and enforces the Code.

-Following amendments to the Companies Act in 2014 relating to Code company schemes, the Panel has gained experience monitoring different types of transactions structured as schemes of arrangement.
-As a consequence, the Panel has developed its guidance on Code company schemes with the aim of maintaining the flexibility of schemes, but to also ensure that shareholders have appropriate information, that interest classes are appropriately identified, and that other protections available to shareholders in schemes are appropriate.
+Following amendments to the Companies Act in 2014 relating to Code company schemes, the Panel began monitoring different types of transactions structured as schemes of arrangement.
+Since 2014, the Panel has developed its guidance on Code company schemes with the aim of maintaining the flexibility of schemes, but to also ensure that shareholders have appropriate information, that interest classes are appropriately identified, and that other protections available to shareholders in schemes are appropriate.